Madhya Pradesh: Oxygen plant to be set up at Dhar soon

 He said that one ambulance will be attached to the Covid Centre of Mohankheda.

-The life support ambulance is similar to a moving ICU with all the modern equipment required to save a patient’s life, he added.
+The life support ambulance is similar to a moving ICU with all the modern equipment required to save a patientís life, he added.